-A good friend of mine who worked in landscaping recommended that I look into getting a new weed eater, but this time one that swaps out the internal combustion engine, the carburetor, the pull cord, the spark plug, and the fuel—all for a single battery.
+A good friend of mine who worked in landscaping recommended that I look into getting a new weed trimmer, but this time one that swaps out the internal combustion engine, the carburetor, the pull cord, the spark plug, and the fuel—all for a single battery.
 It sounded appealing.

-This isn’t a story to tell you how much I love my new weed eater (though I do) because it’s quieter (it is), saves me money (it does), weighs less (yup), and has better performance (that too).
+This isn’t a story to tell you how much I love my new weed trimmer (though I do) because it’s quieter (it is), saves me money (it does), weighs less (yup), and has better performance (that too).
 It’s the story of how I realized there’s a better way of doing things than we’ve done before.